Estiqaatsi-bit/KQL/README.md

 # KQL
-A collection of KQL queries for hunting
+This repository contains a collection of KQL for threat hunting in Sentinel.